Home Page |

 During the Race

-We will have are 'hares' for each race to guide the competitors around the course.
+We will have 'hares' for each race to guide the competitors around the course.
 (These are older runners who took part in these races themselves several years ago.)

 There will also be marshals around the course and 'tail runners' too, making sure everyone completes the race safely.